President – Jenny Steinitz

 Outside of TWS I am the internal affairs officer for the Cambridge Society for Economic Pluralism (CSEP) and an editor for the Cambridge Undergraduate Journal of Development Economics.
 In my spare time I enjoy swimming, cycling and dreaming of where to travel next in the world.

 Treasurer – Jeffrey Xiao

-Jeffrey is a first year economist at Pembroke.
+Jeffrey is a second year economist at Pembroke.
 With a strong interest in international relations, modern history and macroeconomics, he has joined the TWS committee to keep finances in check and find sources of funding.

 Aside from being Ethnic Minorities officer in the Pembroke Junior Parlour Committee, he enjoys playing table tennis and rethinking his worldview to be as politically correct and morally acceptable as possible.

 Max is in his second year studying History at Trinity College.
 He is particularly interested in social mobility and inequality, national identity, immigration, and the role of religion in the modern world.

 Outside TWS, Max is President of the Trinity Politics Society, Head of Online Publicity at the Cambridge Union, a keen badminton and squash player, a saxophonist, and an avid Arsenal fan.

 Phil is a second year Economist at Fitzwilliam College.
 His main interests are in development economics and microfinance.
 He intends to use his degree in Economics to work with NGOs or with an institution such as the World Bank conducting research.